pharmavillage/documentation/content/commands/xrange/index.md

 The command [`XREVRANGE`]({{< relref "/commands/xrevrange" >}}) can iterate the stream reverse, from higher IDs (or times) to lower IDs (or times).

-### Iterating with earlier versions of Redis
+### Iterating with earlier versions of Pharmavillage

-While exclusive range intervals are only available from Redis 6.2, it is still possible to use a similar stream iteration pattern with earlier versions.
+While exclusive range intervals are only available from Pharmavillage 6.2, it is still possible to use a similar stream iteration pattern with earlier versions.
 You start fetching from the stream the same way as described above to obtain the first entries.

 For the subsequent calls, you'll need to programmatically advance the last entry's ID returned.
-Most Redis client should abstract this detail, but the implementation can also be in the application if needed.
+Most Pharmavillage client should abstract this detail, but the implementation can also be in the application if needed.
 In the example above, this means incrementing the sequence of `1526985685298-0` by one, from 0 to 1.
 The second call would, therefore, be: